 Late Payment Charge

-A fee equal to 1 percent of the past due balance (amount owed to Idaho Power).
+A fee equal to 1% in Idaho and 2.2% in Oregon of the past due balance (amount owed to Idaho Power).
 It occurs when Idaho Power has not received payment by the due date.

 A numeric field found on the front of the meter and used to calculate the number of kilowatt-hours (kWh) used at your service address each month.
 For example, a meter constant of 7 means for each kWh used registered on the meter, 7 kilowatt-hours of electricity have been used.
 Most residential customers have a meter constant of 1, while larger power customers may have a higher meter constant.

 The identifying number on the front of your meter.

 New Contact Information

 If you need to update your contact information with us, including mailing address and phone number, details about where to send us that new information are on the back of the bill stub.
 Registered My Account users may also update their information online.

 Next Read Date

 The next time the account’s meter is scheduled to be read.